Oliver-Goth/SD-Exam-Project-Gateway/README.md

 ![alt text](images/1.png)

-The full automated test suite was executed using the mvn test command.
+The full automated test suite was executed using the:

+* mvn test command.

 This command ran all JUnit 5 tests, including Mockito-based unit tests, MockMvc controller tests, and H2-backed integration tests, as part of the Maven test lifecycle.

-A total of 48 tests were executed, with zero failures, zero errors, and zero skipped tests, confirming that all implemented unit, controller, and integration tests passed successfully.
+A total of 48 tests were executed, with zero failures, zero errors, and zero skipped tests, which confirms that all implemented unit, controller, and integration tests passed successfully.

-The Spring test profile is a dedicated configuration used only during testing.
+The Spring test profile is a configuration used only during testing.
-It allows the application to run with test-specific settings, such as an H2 in-memory database, instead of production resources like MySQL.
+It allows the application to run with test-specific settings, such as an H2 in-memory database, instead of production ressources like MySQL.

 Using the test profile, the following tests were executed:
 * JUnit 5 unit tests for service-layer business logic